 Thin and metal belts look more like jewelry.
 As a rule, belts over 1⁄2 inch (1.3 cm) wide are considered more casual, while those that are thinner are considered more formal.
 Skinny belts (~1-2 cm) match great with dresses and thin belts (~2-5 cm) match with jackets, cardigans and coats.
 Classic belts are approx. 3-4 cm and used for pants, skirts and jeans.
 Wide belts are for dresses and skirts when you want to emphasize your waistline.

 How to wear them?

-Women with short-torso (high-waist&long legs) look better with narrow belts because they don’t cover up their midsection and elongate their torso.
-Use to same colour belt as the colour of your top and let it sit below your waist.
+Women with short-torso (high-waist & long legs) look better with narrow belts because they don’t cover up their midsection and elongate their torso.
+Use the same colour belt as the colour of your top and let it sit below your waist.

-If you have little waist definition, wear medium to narrow width belts in the same or darker color than the garment you are wearing in order to create the illusion of a waist.
+If you have little waist definition, wear medium to narrow width belts in the same or darker colour than the garment you are wearing to create the illusion of a waist.
 Your belts should sit on the hips.

 If you have full hips, use your belts slightly above your natural waist.
 Narrow belts in the same colour as your pants or skirts would make your look more streamlined.